microchimerism/MCLA/README.md

 ## Setup of the Microchimerism Literature Atlas

-The literature tool is programmed in such a way that it can be easily adapted to meet one’s own need for a literature dataset, e.g., by downloading and preprocessing a custom literature dataset or by changing the possible filter keywords.
+The MCLA is programmed in such a way that it can be easily adapted to meet one’s own need for a literature dataset, e.g., by downloading and preprocessing a custom literature dataset or by changing the possible filter keywords.
 The files for customizing the literature tool can be found in:
 - `preprocessing/data/`
 - `preprocessing/pubmed.R`